 In 2001, during the Midwest Region Parish Life Conference hosted by Holy Spirit, parish son, Richard Dixon was ordained to the Holy Priesthood, taking the name of John (St. John the Theologian).
 On August 1 of that year, he was assigned as pastor of Holy Spirit.
 That same month, Deacon Mark Hagan was ordained to the priesthood and assigned as pastor of St. Mary Antiochian Orthodox Church of Iron Mountain, Michigan.
 Fr.
 John continued his secular employment as the Director of Development and Planning for the City of Huntington in order to free up additional funds for the church construction.

-In May 2002, the parish purchased two tracts of property located at

-    Woodhaven Drive and 5th Street Road for $189,000.
-These tracts consisted

-    of 1.7 acres on the south side of Woodhaven and .69 acres located on the

-    north side of Woodhaven.
-That fall, Edward Tucker Architects was hired

-    to design the new church.
-The project was put out to bid in late winter

-    of 2003 and Jarrett Construction was contracted to build the new church

-    for the amount of $980,000.
+In May 2002, the parish purchased two tracts of property located at Woodhaven Drive and 5th Street Road for $189,000.
+These tracts consisted of 1.7 acres on the south side of Woodhaven and .69 acres located on the north side of Woodhaven.
+That fall, Edward Tucker Architects was hired to design the new church.
+The project was put out to bid in late winter of 2003 and Jarrett Construction was contracted to build the new church for the amount of $980,000.

-    In the spring of 2003, Bishop DEMETRI blessed property and construction

-    commenced in May.
-By Christmas of that year, the building was completed

-    and the parish family moved into their new home.
-After serving almost

-    four years as part-time priest, Fr.
-John was able to resign from his

-    secular employment and became full-time priest in May 2005.
+In May of 2003, Bishop DEMETRI blessed the property and construction, and by Christmas of that year, the building was completed and the parish family moved into their new home.
+After serving almost four years as part-time priest, Fr.
+John Dixon was able to resign from his secular employment and became full-time priest in May 2005.